smnookin/smnookin.github.io/_posts/2014-11-24-your-filename.md

 The conversation sparked a revelation for Corkin.
 “I was pretty gender-neutral for many years at MIT, and then I sort of woke up.
 [It was] Nancy’s starting the discussions.
 One day Molly Potter [a professor of psychology] walked into my office...and she said, ‘Sue, would you like to have a bigger office?’
 And I’m looking around the room; I said, ‘sure!’
 But it never occurred to me I was in this cramped little space.”

-“[Hopkins] invited me and a couple of other people to have lunch, just in somebody’s office.
-So we brought our little brown bag lunches and we sat around a table and talked about how we were treated in our departments and by MIT in general.
-And then this group gradually grew until there were sixteen of us,” Corkin says.
-“After several discussions, somebody drafted a letter...to the Dean of Science, Bob Birgeneau.
-And there was one woman who didn’t sign it, but all the other senior women faculty in the school of sciences signed it.”
+“[Hopkins] invited me and a couple of other people to have lunch, just in somebody’s office.”
+Gradually, the lunch meetings grew to include every woman on the faculty of the school of science: seventeen in total.
+They shared their stories of discrimination and finally compiled a letter to the Dean of Science, Bob Birgeneau.
+All but one signed it.

-“We collected data about salaries and data about space and data about perks...as good scientists, we collected data.
-And they spoke for us,” Corkin said.
+They backed up their case with evidence: they documented differences in space allocations, salaries, and perks.
+“As good scientists, we collected data.
+And they spoke for us,” Corkin says.
 The Dean took the letter seriously, and a committee formed to investigate the discrimination through interviews and further data collection.
 The result was “A Study on the Status of Women Faculty in Science at MIT”, a groundbreaking report that showed inequity in “space, amount of 9-month salary paid from individual research grants, teaching assignments, awards and distinctions, inclusion on important committees and assignments within the department” (from [the report itself](http://web.mit.edu/fnl/women/women.html)).

 When the committee published its report in 1999, it made the front page of the New York Times and the Boston Globe.
 Never before had a prominent university voluntarily outed itself on gender discrimination.
 The [Times article](http://www.nytimes.com/1999/03/23/us/mit-admits-discrimination-against-female-professors.html) begins: